abdelhadihassancareer-cmd/Facebook-page-content-analysis/README.md

 ## Overview

 This project analyzes Facebook page content performance using **Microsoft Power BI**.
-The goal is to understand how different types of content perform, identify audience engagement patterns, and provide useful insights for better content planning and decision-making.
+The goal is to understand how different types of content perform, identify audience engagement patterns, and present useful insights through data visualization.

-The project includes data preparation, analysis, visualization, and an interactive Power BI report.
+The project focuses on data preparation, analysis, visualization, and interpretation of Facebook content performance.

 ## Objectives